Review: General 70 030 Drill Press

 While I like the pair of tool-free collars that set drilling depth, they allowed the press to creep about 1/16" deeper over 100 holes during testing.
-The 75-030 seems a bit pricey at $299 as of 2011, but it was a sturdy and apt performer overall.
+The 75-030 drill press is a sturdy and apt performer overall.